casibase/casibase-website/docs/walkthrough-guides/chats-with-ai.md

 ### Step 3: Knowledge Base Chat

-Addtionally, you can chat with the chatbot in the knowledge base.
+Additionally, you can chat with the chatbot in the knowledge base.

 There are some requirements for the knowledge base chat:

 - The knowledge base must have a store.
 - The store must have a model provider.
-- The store must have a embedding provider.
+- The store must have an embedding provider.
 - The store must have a storage provider.
 - The storage provider must have a readable document (e.g. a markdown file, docx file and pdf file).